ibm-cloud-docs/cis/best-practices.md

 You can upload your public and private key when you create an Enterprise domain.
 If you upload your own certificate, you gain immediate compatibility with encrypted traffic, and you maintain control over your certificate (for example, an Extended Validation (EV) certificate).
 Remember that you'll be responsible for managing your certificate if you upload a custom certificate.
 For example, IBM {{site.data.keyword.cis_short_notm}} won't track the certificate expiration dates.

-### Alternatively, utilize a certificate provisioned by CIS
+### Alternatively, use a certificate provisioned by CIS
-{:#strict-utilize-cert-cis-provisioned}
+{:#strict-use-cert-cis-provisioned}

 IBM {{site.data.keyword.cis_short_notm}} has partnered with several Certificate Authorities (CAs) to provide domain wildcard certificates for our customers, by default.
 Manual verification could be required for setting up these certificates, and your support team can help you perform these additional steps.

-### Change your TLS setting to **End-to-End CA Signed**
+### Change your TLS setting to End-to-End CA Signed
 {:#strict-change-tls-setting}

-Most of our Enterprise customers utilize the End-to-End CA Signed security setting.
+Most of our Enterprise customers use the End-to-End CA Signed security setting.
 An **End-to-End CA Signed** setting requires a valid, CA-signed certificate installed on your web server.
-The certificate's expiration date must be in the future, and it must have a matching *hostname* or *Subject Alternative Name (SAN)*.
+The certificate's expiration date must be in the future, and it must have a matching hostname or Subject Alternative Name (SAN).